 Our success depends to a significant degree upon the continued contributions of our senior management, many of whom would be difficult to replace.
 These employees may voluntarily terminate their employment with us at any time.
 We may not be able to successfully retain existing personnel or identify, hire and integrate new personnel.
 We do not carry key person insurance for any of our personnel.
 While we have signed offer letters from most of our senior executives, we only have one formal employment agreement with Joseph Chang, President of Pharmanex.
-Takashi Bamba, President of Nu Skin Japan, retired at the end of 2003 and was replaced by Robert Conlee, President of our North Asia region.
 If we lose the services of our executive officers or key employees for any reason, our business, financial condition and results of operations could be harmed.